zammad/zammad-documentation/prerequisites/software.rst

 .. note::

    | ``libimlib2-dev`` **or** ``imlib2-devel`` are no longer required.
-   | *However:* If you have to use ``bundle install`` for e.g. custom Gems or development, you'll need to install it!
+   | *However:* If you have to use ``bundle install`` for e.g. custom Gems or
+     development, you'll need to install it!

 4. Database Server
 ==================

-Zammad will store all content in an RDBMS.
+Zammad will store all content in a Database.
 You can choose between the following database servers:

 * MySQL 5.6+